-Dr Tim Foster, Lecturer
+Dr Tim Foster, Senior Lecturer

-Dr Ben Parkes, Postdoctoral researcher
+Dr Ben Parkes, Research Fellow

-Tom Higginbottom, Postdoctoral researcher
+Dr Tom Higginbottom, Postdoctoral Researcher

-Tom is a Postdoctoral researcher in the School of Mechanical, Aerospace and Civil Engineering at the University of Manchester.
+Tom is a Postdoctoral researcher in the Dept. of Mechanical, Aerospace and Civil Engineering at the University of Manchester.
 His research uses Earth-observation and geospatial analysis to evaluate physical and human drivers of environmental change.
 His current research is investigating the impact of dams on agriculture in developing nations as part of the GCRF FutureDams project.
 Previously, his research has evaluated deforestation in Indonesia, woody cover change in African savannahs, and habitat mapping in England.

 Tom Kelly, PhD researcher

-Tom is a PhD researcher in the School of Mechanical, Aerospace and Civil Engineering (MACE) at the University of Manchester.
+Tom is a PhD researcher in the Dept. of Mechanical, Aerospace and Civil Engineering (MACE) at the University of Manchester.
 His research is focused on the applications of machine learning methods in agriculture, particularly for crop yield estimation and irrigation decision support.
 His research is funded by NERC National Productivity Investment Fund scholarship, as part of EAO Doctoral Training Program.
-Tom is supervised by Dr Tim Foster, together Prof David Schultz (SEES) and Prof Julien Harou (MACE) at Manchester.
+Tom is supervised by Dr Tim Foster, Prof David Schultz (SEES) and Prof Julien Harou (MACE) at Manchester.

-Sarah Redicker, PhD researcher
+Sarah Redicker, PhD Researcher

 Sarah is a PhD researcher in the Global Development Institute (GDI) at the University of Manchester.
 Sarah's research seeks to understand how dams have impacted agricultural livelihoods, and explore how irrigation systems can be managed sustainabily in water-scarce developing countries.
 Previously, Sarah was a masters student at the University of Passau in Germany where she obtained a degree in Development Studies .
-Sarah is jointly supervised by Dr Tim Foster (MACE) and Dr Ralitza Dimova (GDI)
+Sarah is supervised by Dr Tim Foster (MACE) and Dr Ralitza Dimova (GDI).

-Oluseun Adeluyi, PhD researcher
+Oluseun Adeluyi, PhD Researcher